by Catherine Pratt

 Interestingly enough, they are now considering Vitamin D deficiency as an epidemic in the US.

-Few foods contain Vitamin D. You'll see on your milk carton that Vitamin D has been added to that but it's not a lot.
-Milk is also high in sugar and a lot of people are lactose intolerant.
+Few foods contain Vitamin D. Vitamin D was added to milk to prevent rickets but it's enough to prevent this disease but not enough to get you to the level recommended by a number of experts (see next section for recommended levels).
+Milk is also high in sugar and a lot of people are allergic to milk.

 Fish and egg yolks are the only foods that have Vitamin D in any significant quantity.

-There really is isn't a good alternative to producing Vitamin D yourself.
-So, if you don't make enough on your own then you will need to take it as a supplement.
+So, if you don't make enough on your own with sun exposure then you'll need to take it as a supplement.

 "Recent research on cancer prevention suggests that taking 1000 to 3000 IU of Vitamin D daily decreases the rates of colon, prostate, breast and other cancers.
 Most people get nowhere near these amounts.